lixoten/demo-uistate-viewmodel-app-android-kotlin-compose/Readme.md

 - One Button for counter
 - no dependency injection

+### Display Snackbar
+- Added Scaffold
-Snackbar one time event set in view model
+- Snackbar one time event set in view model
+- LaunchedEffect in screen

 ![](screenshot.gif)